 S. Varathan (b.
 22 February 1934, Singapore –), recipient of the National Arts Council Cultural Medallion in 1984, has played an active role in the local Tamil drama scene as an artiste, director, founder, producer, writer and researcher.

-Early Life and Career Varathan was born at the Singapore General Hospital on 22 February 1934.
+Varathan was born at the Singapore General Hospital on 22 February 1934.
 Two years later, in 1936, his family moved to South India.
 He completed his primary and secondary education in India where he showed great interest and enthusiasm in Tamil language and literature.

-At the age of 18, after completing his high school education, Varathan returned to Singapore in search of a job.
+When he was 18, after completing his high school education, Varathan returned to Singapore in search of a job.
 From 1953 to 1971 he worked as an administrative clerk in a foreign-based shipping firm, Islay Kerr.

 Nevertheless, Varathan continued to pursue his passion for drama.
 He started writing and acting in radio plays which continued till 1971.